kgfitzgerald/APU_MATH250_website/content/syllabus/index.md

 ### Labs (Perform)

 The majority of class-time on Thursdays will be dedicated to team lab assignments.
 The labs are a more in-depth application of the week’s material that will have you complete scaffolded analyses of a real dataset using RStudio Cloud.
 Teams of 3 will be assigned by the instructor and will rotate approximately every two weeks.
-Labs are due by class-time the following Tuesday.
+Labs are due by midnight the following Tuesday.
 The lowest lab grade will be dropped at the end of the semester.

 ### Homework (Perform)

 Approximately every other week, an individual homework assignment will be due.
 Homework will be similar in nature to the labs but are to be completed on your own outside of class.
 You are still encouraged to work together, but homework will be submitted and graded individually.
-Homework will be assigned on Thursdays and due by class-time the following Thursday.
+Homework will be assigned on Thursdays and due by midnight the following Thursday.
 The lowest homework grade will be dropped at the end of the semester.

 ### Exam (Perform)